-What are they anyway?
+What are long-tail keywords anyway?

-Long tail keywords are the narrow focus keywords that typify the topic – they are keywords that talk about specific areas of your site.
-For example, if you sold websites – your long tail keywords could be PHP (as you program in it – or offer support for it), Ruby, Web design, Fantastico, or even things as mundane as whether you host windows or Linux only.
+Long-tail keywords are the narrow focus keywords that typify the topic – they are keywords that talk about specific areas of your site.
+For example, if you sell websites, your long-tail keywords could be PHP (as you program in it – or offer support for it, Ruby, Web design, Fantastico, or even things as mundane as whether you host Windows or Linux only.

-TIP: When looking at your list of long tail keywords, consider what your most focused customers are looking for.
-In the example above, the answer may be ‘Wordpress’ or ‘Forum’ hosting.
+TIP: When looking at your list of long-tail keywords, consider what your most focused customers are looking for.
+In the example above, the answer may be ‘WordPress’ or ‘Forum’ hosting.
 You should focus in on these for optimal success.

-Long tail keywords spread you out through your niche
+Long-tail keywords spread you out through your niche

 Use your knowledge wisely